suned/pfun/docs/effectful_but_side_effect_free.md

 ```

 ## Effect
 The `pfun.effect.Effect` type lets you express side-effects in a side-effect free fashion.
 Readers with functional programming experience may be familiar with the term "[functional effect system](https://en.wikipedia.org/wiki/Effect_system)", which is precisely what `pfun.effect.Effect` is.
-The core type you will use when expressing side-effects with `pfun` is `pfun.effect.Effect`. `Effect` has a function `run` that perfoms the side-effect it represents. `run` is a function that:
+The core type you will use when expressing side-effects with `pfun` is `pfun.effect.Effect`. `Effect` has a method `run` that perfoms the side-effect it represents. `run` is a method that:

 - Takes exactly one argument
 - May or may not perform side-effects when called (including raising exceptions)